mo-martin/wandisco-documentation/docs/troubleshooting/logs.md

 * Fusion IHC Server
 * Fusion UI Server

-If it is a Hadoop zone (i.e. CDH or HDP), then an additional component will be included:
+For Hadoop zones (i.e. CDH or HDP), an additional component will be included:

 * Fusion NameNode Proxy